koterpillar/eurydice/README.md

-Eurydice - the Python-Perl bridge
+Eurydice - the cross-language bridge
 =============================

 Introduction
 ------------

-This is a bridge allowing to call from Python code into Perl, and vice versa.
-The intention is to seamlessly mix parts written in both without worrying about exactly which language is a part written in, and possibly replacing a Perl library with an equivalent Python one without modifying the rest of the code.
+This is a bridge allowing to call from Python code into Perl and JavaScript, and vice versa.
+The intention is to seamlessly mix parts written in one or the other without worrying about exactly which language is something written in, and possibly replacing a library with an equivalent one in a different language without modifying the rest of the code.

 While similar goal can be achieved using Protocol Buffers or Thrift, they only allow for calls returning a pre-defined type and do not provide a mechanism